Pynapse/RPC-Flask-Celery-RabbitMQ/README.md

-# RESTful Flask API using Celery and RabbitMQ
+# RESTful Flask service with Celery and RabbitMQ

 The service implements the process of determining the number of different types of tags on a Internet page .
 The user transmits the page URL using a POST request, in response he receives the task identifier in the queue.